STUDIO 12 | FERGUS BINNS: TITLE?

-Gertrude Contemporary is pleased to announce the opening of Fergus Binns’ exhibition TITLE?.
+Gertrude Contemporary was pleased to announce the opening of Fergus Binns’ exhibition TITLE?.
 Binn’s new large-scale cave painting work Life size Special (FX) Cave (painting) of Forgotten Reality...
-Elephant (and flowers) in the Room (cave) obviously, 2013, will dominate the Studio 12 Project Space.
+Elephant (and flowers) in the Room (cave) obviously, 2013, dominated the Studio 12 Project Space.

 Fegus Binns was born in Lismore, NSW in 1980.
 He holds a Bachelor of Fine Art (Painting) from the Victorian College of the Arts, Solo exhibitions include Ali Baba Squinting and The Watership Windband, Utopian Slumps, Melbourne, 2012; Toy Paintings, Uplands Gallery, 2011; Toy Paintings, Chalkhorse Gallery, Sydney, 2010; In a Heart Beat (Minnie Expressions of a Distant Airshow), Inflight, Hobart, 2009; Missing Bushwalkers on Found Landscapes, Uplands Gallery, Melbourne, 2008; Work From Garage, Chalkhorse, Sydney, 2008; The Wilderness, Uplands Gallery, Melbourne, 2007; Fergus Binns, Uplands Gallery, Melbourne, 2005; Paintings, TCB art inc, Melbourne, 2004; and Galerie Vege, TCB art inc, Melbourne, 2003.
 Recent group exhibitions include Sub12, The Substation, Newport, 2013; DECLINE, curated by Harriet Morgan, Top Shelf Gallery, Melbourne, 2013; Like Mike, Linden Centre for Contemporary Art, St Kilda, 2013; Guirguis New Art Prize, Art Gallery of Ballarat, 2013; On the Y Axis: Considering Vertical Perspective, curated by Venita Poblocki, First Draft, Sydney, 2012; Thank you for the days: my teenage years, curated by Djon Mundine, Lismore Regional Gallery, 2011; Impossible Objects 1, organised by Melissa Loughnan and Helen Hughes, Utopian Slumps, Melbourne, 2011; Home, Lismore Regional Gallery, Lismore, 2008; MAN: Depicting Contemporary Masculinity, Penrith Regional Gallery, Penrith, 2008; Primavera 2006, Museum of Contemporary Art, Sydney, 2006; Big In Japan, Gallery Side 2, Tokyo, Japan, 2006.
 Binns was winner of the Metro 5 Award in 2008 and the TCB VCA Graduate Award 2003.